TYPE DESIGN INFORMATION PAGE last updated on Fri Jan 24 21:43:29 EST 2020

 This web site describes itself as follows: On May 9, 2007, Red Hat announced the public release of these fonts under the trademark LIBERATION at the Red Hat Summit.
 There are three sets: Sans (a substitute for Arial, Albany, Helvetica, Nimbus Sans L, and Bitstream Vera Sans), Serif (a substitute for Times New Roman, Thorndale, Nimbus Roman, and Bitstream Vera Serif) and Mono (a substitute for Courier New, Cumberland, Courier, Nimbus Mono L, and Bitstream Vera Sans Mono).
 The fonts are now available for you to install.

-At Fontspace, one can download these families by Red Hat Inc: Overpass (Steve Matteson), Liberation Serif, Liberation Sans, Liberation Mono.
+At Fontspace, one can download these families by Red Hat Inc: Overpass (Delve Withrington), Liberation Serif, Liberation Sans, Liberation Mono.
 The Liberation fonts were made by Steve Matteson from 2007 until 2009 at Ascender.
 Liberation Sans is also available at Open Font Library.
 Overpass and Overpass Mono were created in 2011 by Dave Bailey and Delve Withrington.
 It is a free open source typeface family based on the U.S. interstate highway road signage type system.
 Google Fonts link.
+See also Transpass (2011-2019).

 Scannerlicker (was: Loligo Vulgaris)